BEFORE THE CRISIS

 THE IMPACT OF THE CRISIS

-It caused a storm surge – a wall of water – that was 25 feet high in some areas, including in the town of Tacloban.
+- It caused a storm surge – a wall of water – that was more than five metres high in some areas, including in the town of Tacloban.

-If the figures from the Philippines government are correct then Haiyan WAS NOT the strongest tropical storm to ever make landfall but it WAS the deadliest Typhoon in the history of the Philippines, a country hit on average by more than 20 tropical storms a year and prone to both earthquakes and volcanoes.
+- It was the strongest tropical cyclone to ever make landfall and the deadliest typhoon in the history of the Philippines, a country hit on average by more than 20 tropical storms a year and prone to both earthquakes and volcanoes.

 DEC APPEAL AND RESPONSE

-The leading UK aid charities which are the DEC's member agencies began immediately after the story to deliver vital supplies like food, water, emergency shelter and medical care to the survivors of the typhoon.
+- The DEC's members – 14 leading UK aid charities – began to deliver vital supplies such as food, water, emergency shelter and medical care to the survivors of the typhoon.

-Funds raised by the DEC Philippines Typhoon Appeal have helped DEC member agencies and their partners reach over 900,000 people in the first six months.
+- Funds raised by the DEC Philippines Typhoon Appeal helped DEC member charities and their partners to reach 1.4 million people during the first phase of the response (November 2013 to April 2014), and 1.3 million during the second phase (May 2014 to October 2016).